 Schoolshistory.org.uk – History Teachers’ Resources, Revision Notes, History News and more…

 Teaching resources and student notes on the history curriculum.
 Regularly updated and featuring histories of curriculum related areas alongside stories from the past that are intriguing.
 History related news and reviews can be found in the regularly updated blog.
-This site is maintained by a former Head of History and author of several publications.
+This site is maintained by Dan Moorhouse.
+Submissions to the site are welcomed from colleagues or students.

 The site contains narrative history based largely on the contents of GCSE specifications in the United Kingdom.
 Alongside this content is a range of teachers’ resources.
 Students can access our revision guides, notes and activities for 1-9 GCSE History.
 Resources and narrative sections are being added to all the time, so please check back or like us on facebook to get daily history news and resources.

 GCSE History Student Guide – The British Empire

 We are currently running a prize draw for a copy of 1066: The Battle of Stamford Bridge

 You can enter by:

 - Submitting content to the website

 - Submitting a question, that gets used, for our daily quiz